 - obtains a written waiver under Subsection (c); or

-- completes a premarital education course described by Section 2.013, and who provides to the county clerk a premarital education course completion certificate indicating completion of the premarital education course not more than one year before the date the marriage license application is filed with the clerk.
+- completes a premarital education course described by Section 2.013 and provides to the county clerk a premarital education course completion certificate indicating completion of the premarital education course not more than one year before the date the marriage license application is filed with the clerk.

-(c) An applicant may request a judge of a court with jurisdiction in family law cases, a justice of the supreme court, a judge of the court of criminal appeals, a county judge, or a judge of a court of appeals for a written waiver permitting the marriage ceremony to take place during the 72-hour period immediately following the issuance of the marriage license.
-If the judge finds that there is good cause for the marriage to take place during the period, the judge shall sign the waiver.
+(c) An applicant may request a judge of a court with jurisdiction in family law cases, a justice of the supreme court, a judge of the court of criminal appeals, a county judge, or a judge of a court of appeals for a written waiver permitting the marriage ceremony to take place during the 72 hours immediately following the issuance of the marriage license.
+If the judge finds that there is good cause for the marriage during the period, the judge shall sign the waiver.
 Notwithstanding any other provision of law, a judge under this section has the authority to sign a waiver under this section.

-How long do I have to be married before I can get a divorce?
+How long do I have to be married before getting a divorce?

-There is no mandatory amount of time that you and your spouse must be married prior to filing for divorce in Texas.
+There is no mandatory amount of time for you and your spouse to be married before filing for divorce in Texas.

 Can I marry more than five times?

 Yes.
-There is not a limit on the number of times you can be married.
-However, you can only be married to one person at any given time.
+There is no limit on the number of times you can be married.
+However, you can only be matched to one person at any time.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"